Independent media: Journalistic standards

-Donor priorities
+Media development

-Donor support of media development and freedom of expression in non-governmental organizations can vary widely.
-A report by the National Endowment for Democracy’s Center for International Media Assistance (CIMA) highlighted the swings in funding by tracking United States Agency for International Development (USAID) funding to different regions over the past three years. $1.8 billion in journalism and media-related grants were distributed by 6,568 foundations between 2010 and 2015 according to a Northeastern University study, but the collapse of the newspaper industry has negated the capacity building efforts of the philanthropy.
-The 2018 philanthropy study states "foundations have played a behind-the-scenes role in guiding the direction of the nonprofit news sector, including the types of subjects covered, organizations supported, and regions prioritized."

-Private foundations based in the Global North are increasingly providing grants to media organizations in the Global South.
-Such funds are often directed to cover specific topics of interest, such as health or education, and these donations can either support or weaken editorial independence.
+Media development and freedom of expression is often promoted by non-governmental organizations.
+These organizations might bring specific expertise on how to balance a budget or transition from a state media without editorial independence to a public service media with independence. $1.8 billion in journalism and media-related grants were distributed by 6,568 foundations between 2010 and 2015 according to a 2018 Northeastern University study, but the collapse of the newspaper industry has been a major headwind for the capacity building efforts of the philanthropy.
+The 2018 study states "foundations have played a behind-the-scenes role in guiding the direction of the nonprofit news sector, including the types of subjects covered, organizations supported, and regions prioritized."
+Private foundations based in the Global North had been increasingly providing grants to media organizations in the Global South.
+Such funds are often directed to cover specific topics of interest, such as health or education.

-Gender equality

-The media workplace

-In the newsroom, women sometimes face hostility.
-This can be partly explained by the lack of organizational policies relating to gender equality and reporting mechanisms for harassment.
-The International Women’s Media Foundation’s 2011 global study of women in the news media, found that more than half of the news media organizations surveyed had a company-wide policy on gender equality, but with significant variations between regions.
-More than two-thirds of organizations based in Western Europe and Africa had such policies, compared with a quarter in the Middle East and North Africa and less than 20 per cent in Central and Eastern European countries.

-The European Institute for Gender Equality’s 2013 report, which looked at 99 major media houses across Europe, found that a quarter of organizations had policies that included a provision for gender equality, often as part of broader equality directives in society.
-It was notable that of the 99 organizations, public service bodies were much more likely than commercial ones to have equality policies in place.